TylerPaladini/MidtermGroupProject/README.md

 We ran into many issues during the process of this project.
 Listed are a few that we decided to highlight.
 - One that took us about a day to figure out was how to *****Tyler*****
 - Another problem we ran into was validation.
 We believe that validation for all of the items that a user would enter into the website is good but it caused some issues while trying to make the project.
 We would often see a validation error when not working on a validation part of the project.
 This was because we would be working with an entity that has the validation of each item but in the database.
+- When a user would like to make an update to anything and the form has a radio button it does not bring back the previous radio button that was already in the form.
+These radio buttons are also required items.
+So if the user does not select one of the buttons it would crash the program.
+Our work around this is to mark one of them as checked even though that may have not been the option that was previously selected.
+- Another issue we ran into was attempting to accept a string and convert it to type Time with validation.

 #### Things I was unable to add or incorporate
 -